abrahammathew02071987/abrahammathew02071987/README.md

 - 👋 Hi, I’m @Abraham
 - 👀 I’m interested in Datascience
 - 🌱 I’m currently learning and implementing Datascience projects
-- 💞️ I’m looking to collaborate on Datascience
+- 💞️ I’m looking to collaborate with other Datascience aspirants
 - 📫 How to reach me abrahammathew02071987@gmail.com

 <!---